mgrimace/PiHole-with-PiVPN-and-Unbound-on-VPS-/README.md

 * In your EC2 terminal, note your PublicDNS (IPv4), it’ll look like: ec2-###.location.com, I call this [your host] below
 * Click Elastic IP to create an Elastic IP, then click actions and associate, and associate the Elastic IP to your new server

+**Note:** If you are planning to use this as a VPN (no split tunelling), use LightSail.
+AWS has a £0.12 / gb cost on outbound transfers.
+This means that if you use 1tb / month, you'll spend £120.
+If you use Lightsail, the £3.50 tier gets you 1tb / month which saves you £116.50.

 # Install PiHole
 ## Step 2: Use Terminal to connect to your new Ubuntu server